mozilla/elasticutils/docs/debugging.rst

 ..
 Note::

-   The trace logger will always point to localhost:9200 and add ``?pretty`` to the query string of the url so that you're curling, then Elasticsearch will return a prettified response that's easier to read.
+   The trace logger will always point to localhost:9200 and add ``?pretty`` to the query string of the url so that when you're curling, then Elasticsearch will return a prettified response that's easier to read.

 Seeing the query